🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 Butt plugs are designed to be inserted into the anus and remain there during sexual activity.
 In order to make insertion easier, butt plugs are narrow at the tip and wider in the middle.
 The end of the plug typically has a slimmer neck followed by a flared base for safety.

 Butt plugs can be smooth or textured, and some vibrate for extra stimulation.
 The highest-quality plugs are usually made with a non-porous material, like silicone or stainless steel.
 If you are curious to try anal sex with your partner, butt plugs are a way to get your sphincter muscles used to the sensation.
 Consider anal training kits, which include several plugs of varying sizes that'll help you stimulate better, assess your own thresholds and limits, and initiate you into the blissful world of anal depth and stretch games.
 Already thinking of prancing around your partner to show them how shiny your booty hole's looking?
+Explore our tail butt plug collection for decorative roleplay options.
 We bet!

 Safety Tips When Choosing a Butt Plug